 Waterfowl frequent Fort Patrick Henry Lake at Warriors Path.
 The forests in the park are home to many songbirds.

-Warriors’ Path offers two miles of horseback riding along scenic woodland trails.
-Contact the riding stables: 423-323-8543.
+There are two miles of horseback riding along scenic woodland trails in the park.